gzuuus/nostrichat-extension/README.md

 - In chrome go to 'chrome://extensions' and press 'Load unpacked'
 - Now you have a new extension that loads nostri.chat everywhere and takes the actual URL to set the topic

-For more info about nostr.chat visit https://nostri.chat/
+For more info about nostri.chat visit https://nostri.chat/